-- b.
+- 11. If the program operates its own vehicles for transporting clients to and from the service center the following transportation minimum standards shall be met: - a.
+All drivers and vehicles shall be appropriately licensed, and all vehicles used shall be appropriately insured. - b.
 All drivers shall be required to assist persons to get in and out of vehicles.
 Such assistance shall be available unless expressly prohibited by either a labor contract or an insurance policy. - c.
-All drivers shall be trained to respond to medical emergencies. - 13.
+All drivers shall be trained to respond to medical emergencies. - 12.
 Each program shall have first aid supplies available at the service center.
-A staff person knowledgeable in first-aid procedures, including CPR, shall be present at all times participants are in the service center. - 14.
+A staff person knowledgeable in first-aid procedures, including CPR, shall be present at all times participants are in the service center. - 13.
 Procedures to be followed in emergency situations (fire, severe weather, etc.) shall be posted in each room of the service center.
 Practice drills of emergency procedures shall be conducted once every six months.
-The program shall maintain a record of all practice drills. - 15.
+The program shall maintain a record of all practicedrills. - 14.
 Each service center shall have the following furnishings: - a.
 At least one straight back or sturdy folding chair for each participant and staff person. - b.
 Lounge chairs and/or day beds as needed for naps and rest periods. - c.
 Storage space for participants' personal belongings. - d.
 Tables for both ambulatory and non-ambulatory participants. - e.
-A telephone that is accessible to all participants. - f.
+A telephone that is accessible to all participants.

+f.
 Special equipment as needed to assist persons with disabilities.